jjpatel361/alexa-chef/README.md

-## **Sample Alexa app - Simple Weather Service**
+## **Sample Alexa app - Personal Chef Assistance**
 ___

 ## **Overview**
-This is a simple example of an Alexa app to use with Amazon Echo.
+This is a simple example of an Alexa app to use with Amazon Echo, to give you access to reciepies across the world.

-* **weather-service.js** retrieves the current temperature from OpenWeatherAPI
+* **MessageProvider.js** - A service that serves prompt message, reprompt and error messages.
+The messages are stored in `messages.json` to be make it easy to configure.
+* **RecipeService.js** - A service that parses JSON data and data manipulation.
 * **index.js** contains the interface Amazon Alexa.
-It defines a simple intent (an action) to retrieve the weather for a city, with CITY as a slot (user input), and a few utterances (accepted user commands) that trigger the action.

-* **weatherAPIKey.json** must have the API Key obtained from OpenWeatherAPI site to use their service.
-The saved version in this repo does NOT have an API key, you must generate one and put it in this file.
+* **Messages.json and recipe.json** - stores the general messages that can be configured by developer.

 ## **Requirements**
 ___